Shannon-Goddard/Goddard_Shannon_Cryptocurrencies/README.md

 ### **Reducing Data Dimensions Using PCA**
 We used the [PCA algorithm from sklearn](https://scikit-learn.org/stable/modules/generated/sklearn.decomposition.PCA.html) to reduce the dimensions of the X DataFrame down to three principal components.

-Once we had reduced the data dimensions, we created a DataFrame named “pcs_df” that includes the following columns: PC 1, PC 2, and PC 3.
+Once we had reduced the data dimensions, we created a DataFrame named “pcs_df” that includes the following columns:
+- PC 1
+- PC 2
+- PC 3

 We used the crypto_df.index as the index for this new DataFrame.

 ### **Clustering Cryptocurrencies Using K-means**
 We used the [KMeans algorithm from sklearn](https://scikit-learn.org/stable/modules/generated/sklearn.cluster.KMeans.html) to cluster the cryptocurrencies using the PCA data.